 The largest music companies in Finland are Universal Music, Warner and Sony Music Entertainment Finland, each holding a 28 to 36 percent market share.
 Finnish music in the 20th century was first dominated by schlager music and jazz, later moving on to rock, pop, heavy metal, hip hop and rap.
 Finnish listeners are known for their love of heavy rock and metal music, with bands such as Nightwish, HIM, Children of Bodom and Iron Maiden enjoying popular success.
 While domestic artists and bands made up the majority of physical music sales in 2019, about two thirds of digital music sales was generated by international artists.
 That year, domestic music accounted for around 36 percent of all recorded music sold in Finland.

-According to a 2016 survey, radio dominates Finnish music consumption, being also the most effective distribution channel for new music.
-Approximately one-third of music is accessed via YouTube, and streaming services account for one-fourth of usage.
-As of 2017, the most popular digital music platforms among Finns are YouTube and Spotify.
+According to a 2019 survey, radio dominates the audio listening time of Finns, being also the most common source for discovering new music.
+Approximately one-third of music is accessed via YouTube, and paid streaming services account for one-fourth of usage.
+As of 2019, the most popular digital music platforms among Finns are YouTube and Spotify.
 During the coronavirus (COVID-19) lockdown, the use of digital services for music streaming somewhat increased in Finland.
 The share of users streaming music on Spotify and Facebook grew by five percent, and Youtube and Instagram was also used slightly more frequently for music streaming in April 2020.